🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 A gentle path to healing, self-trust, and emotional wholeness.

-Learn what shadow work really is, how to do shadow work safely, and how journaling can support deep inner healing.
+Learn what shadow work really is, how to do shadow work safely, why certain patterns keep repeating, and how journaling can support deep inner healing.

 Shadow work is the practice of turning toward the parts of yourself you learned to hide.
 These parts are not broken or wrong.
-They adapted to help you survive, belong, and feel safe.
+They often formed as ways to stay safe, avoid rejection, cope with pain, or protect oneself during difficult experiences.

 If you are wondering how to do shadow work in a way that feels grounded, compassionate, and emotionally safe, this page will guide you through what shadow work really is, how to begin, and what support can help you along the way.